Long Way North

-Long Way North (Tout en haut du monde) is a 2015 French-Danish animated film directed by Rémi Chayé.
+Long Way North (Tout en haut du monde) is a 2015 animated film directed by Rémi Chayé.
 The film premiered at the Annecy International Animation Film Festival, where it won the Audience Award.

 Plot

 In 19th-century Saint Petersburg, a young girl named Sasha watches as her beloved grandfather – a noted explorer named Oloukine – departs upon a voyage to reach the North Pole on board the Davaï, a specially designed icebreaker built to withstand the harsh arctic conditions and paid for by the Tsar of Russia.
 After years without word from the vessel, the Tsar declares a reward of 1 million rubles for proof of the Davaï's final resting place, effectively declaring the vessel sunk with all hands.

 Sasha, now 15 and about to host her debutante ball, sneaks into a newly built library wing to be named for her grandfather in order to view the many artifacts he had donated, but while there, she overhears a conversation in which Prince Tomsky belittles her grandfather's achievements.
 Tomsky considers Oloukine's failure to return as a political humiliation to the Tsar, who had invested heavily in the expedition, and so Tomsky intends to see that Oloukine's name does not adorn the building.
 Attending Sasha's ball, he loudly feigns outrage when Sasha points out that her grandfather's notes detail how he took a different route than the one assumed by the Tsar's advisors, and after Tomsky storms from the building, the other guests follow him, keen to distance themselves from the family.
 Denied a position as the ambassador to Rome because of Tomsky's deception, Sasha's father blames his daughter for the family's fall from grace.

 Sasha runs away from home, traveling by what means she can to the coast, where she locates a vessel – the Norge – with a reinforced hull, which indicates that it is built for travel to the icy Northern seas where Sasha wishes to go.
 After negotiating passage with Larson, a man falsely claiming to be the captain, the Norge departs without her and she is forced to wait for its return while working as a dogsbody in a tavern.
 When the Norge returns, Sasha uses her grandfather's notes to convince the real captain – Lund – that she can locate the Davaï, meaning Lund and his crew may claim the Tsar's 1 million ruble reward.
 Lund is bound by honor to grant Sasha passage, as Larson is both his first mate and brother, and Larson has gambled away the price of Sasha's passage during the unprofitable voyage from which the Norge and its crew have just returned.